 In a poor mountain village, 16-year-old Maria wants more than survival and family duty.
 She yearns for childhood friend Peppe, who also seeks escape from local corruption and his obligations to the priest.

 When Fascist thugs break up a Peasant League protest, the aftermath takes them close to the changes sweeping Italy but far from one another.
 Until the day they have to face the consequences of their choices.

 What early readers have said

 "You’ve created a world that I felt fully a part of and which had me living through Peppe, Maria and their fellow characters.
-It’s a gorgeous, multi-layered novel with real emotional depth, and to write something like that is quite an achievement."
+It’s a gorgeous, multi-layered novel with real emotional depth."

 "I thought this was a very convincing love story with real passion and drama driving the parting and rediscovery of each other for Peppe and Maria.
 I think you convey the emotion - both the pain and the happiness - in the central relationship very effectively, particularly from Maria's perspective.
 You use the historical context and your deep knowledge of it, very carefully to your advantage, allowing the story to touch on politics, religion and the effects of war with a clear confidence."

 "A very feminine book - in a good way - the internal thoughts and intimate physical experiences.
 Maria is a strinkingly powerful woman from a humble background."

 "A good sustained level of tension about when and how Peppe and Maria will eventually meet again and what will happen when they do."